How the Financial Times Democratizes Workflows and Keeps in Control of Image Rights

-The Financial Times is the world's leading business publication, operating globally with offices in London, New York, Hong Kong and Manilla, to name a few.
-In this interview, we go Behind The DAM with Richard Burns to discover how they have transformed their workflow systems and solved issues with image rights, using a web-based DAM.
+The Financial Times is the world's leading business publication, operating globally with offices in London, New York, Hong Kong and Manila, to name a few.
+In this interview, we spoke to Andrew Watkins, Senior Developer (2020), to discover how the world-famous publication has transformed its workflows and solved issues with image rights, using web-based Digital Asset Management.

 What is your role at the Financial Times?

-I’m the technical architect for the content management team, so I work with the systems used to produce the newspapers print and online content.
+I’m the Senior Developer (Editorial Technology), so I work with the content management team and the systems used to produce the newspapers print and online content.
 The role has grown more over the last few years, and about 5 years ago Digital Asset Management was added to that as well.

-How has your experience working with a DAM been?
+How has your experience of working with a DAM been?

 What specific features were you looking for in a replacement DAM?